AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 # JavaPC

-This program is for viewing a multidimensional (n-D) dataset in a parallel coordinates (PC) plot.
+Parallel Coordinates data visualization viewer for CSV stored multidimensional data, written in Java Swing.
-The implementation language is in Java and without any external dependencies.
+The implementation language is in Java using Java Swing for GUI, without any external dependencies.

 Parsed CSV files must have class/id in the lass column for now.